Join the LadVen OS testing programRequest a demo

 • the weekly plan by person.

-If a task appears in a risky slice, open the task drawer and check the context: description, deadline, assignee, comments, files, checklist, and change history.
+If a task appears in a risky slice, open the task card and check the context: description, deadline, assignee, comments, files, checklist, and change history.
 Do not make a management decision from the list row alone.

 When a Task Should Become a Process